EliotNiedercorn/TextSummarization/README.md

 # TextSummarization
 In his 1958 paper "The automatic creation of literature abstracts" H.P.
-Luhn hypothesized hypothesized that the more often words appear, the more crucial they are to the text's meaning.
+Luhn hypothesized that the more often words appear, the more crucial they are to the text's meaning.
 This is what is done in the following code: it extracts the frequencies of each word in the sentences and retains the sentences with the highest frequency scores.
 This is a simple, working technique, but it is not state-of-the-art.
 Other advanced text summarizers would use